-Employees of the C&C Tree Service in Canton, Georgia, got the shock of their lives when they were removing some dead timber on the back of the company's property.
-Two huge copperhead snakes were uncovered, one that turned out to be a pregnant female carrying nine eggs inside of her.
+Employees of the C&C Tree Service in Canton, Georgia, got the shock of their lives when they were removing some dead timber on the back of the company's property when they discovered two huge copperhead snakes.
+While one of them got away, the other turned out to be a pregnant female carrying nine eggs and measuring about 32 inches long.

 "Our employee was back there loading trucks, and two (copperheads) came out," said Amber Barnhart, co-operator of C&C Tree Service in an interview with the Cherokee Tribune and Ledger News.
 "They were able to get one, and they ran over the other one, they thought, with the Bobcat, but it went back under one of the woodpiles."

 Barnhart said there was no doubt about killing the snake they caught, as she and her family reside on the property and had to keep safety a top priority.

 "We have a 7-month-old daughter," she said.
 "It's not worth risking my child.
 It's not worth anybody around here getting bit.
 We have a huge family, and we all live here.
 Our grandmother lives even closer to the wood pile."